The U.S. Department of Transportation's Federal Aviation Administration (FAA),

 requirements could apply to crewmembers while they are working onboard aircraft.

-The policy will be effective 30 days after publication in the Federal Register
+The policy will be effective 30 days after publication in the Federal Register.

 OSHA will conduct outreach and then begin enforcement activities after the first six